-You and the medical expert attending to you need to understand how each condition affects the other and how to make your treatment effective.
+Our clinical professionals understand how co-occurring conditions affect each other and how to make your treatment effective.
 The type of dual diagnosis treatment to be used depends on the individual to be treated.
-Here are some methods used in dual diagnosis drug rehab centers in New Jersey:
+Here are some methods used in our dual diagnosis drug rehab centers in New Jersey:

 - Supportive housing

 - Psychotherapy groups